 “Foot blisters are the number one reason people don’t finish Trailwalker” (Oxfam Trailwalker Australia)

 In fact, 73% of participants at one Trailwalker event (Sydney, 2011) sought treatment for foot blisters.
 Just take a minute and let that sink in … That’s three people in your team of four who will get foot blisters bad enough to require medical attention.

 Want to know something else about foot blisters?

 Researchers have found that hikers with foot blisters are 50% more likely to experience an additional injury – like a knee, lower back or ankle sprain injury!
 Think about it.
 Blisters make you change your walking or running style - because they're painful and because you're trying to make them not get worse.

 If you get blisters, Trailwalker suddenly becomes a tougher physical (and mental) challenge than you anticipated.

 Your team mates are relying on you, and you’re relying on your team.
-If there’s one thing you must consider, it’s your feet.
+So if there’s one thing you must consider, it’s your feet.

 Yes, there are medical staff at checkpoints along the trail.
-But you owe it to yourself (and your team) to plan for blisters.
+But you owe it to yourself (and your team) to be proactive.